Lynn and Hunstanton Railway: Amalgamations

-The West Norfolk Railway was allied with the Lynn and Hunstanton Railway, and they amalgamated by Act of 8 June 1874, becoming the Hunstanton and West Norfolk Railway.
-The Lynn and Hunstanton main line was relatively successful but smaller railways became more fragile in the latter decades of the 19th century, and on 1 July 1890 the Lynn and Hunstanton Railway was sold to the Great Eastern Railway for £160,000 and £5,000 for legal expenses.
+The West Norfolk Railway was allied with the Lynn and Hunstanton Railway, and they amalgamated by the Lynn and Hunstanton and West Norfolk Junction Railway Act 1874 (37 & 38 Vict. c. xiii) of 8 June 1874, becoming the Hunstanton and West Norfolk Railway.
+The Lynn and Hunstanton main line was relatively successful but smaller railways became more fragile in the latter decades of the 19th century, and on 1 July 1890 the Lynn and Hunstanton Railway was sold to the Great Eastern Railway for £160,000 and £5,000 for legal expenses, authorised by the Great Eastern, Hunstanton and West Norfolk Railway Companies Act 1890 (53 & 54 Vict. c. xiii).

 Growth from 1890

 In the final years of the century, Hunstanton developed as a holiday resort, not only for holiday stays, but many wealthy business people lived there and travelled to London for business.
 Golfing stays at Hunstanton became popular and from 1905, a Sunday restaurant car express from London was provided specifically for golfers.
 As traffic developed, the track was doubled over the southern part of the line and completed between King's Lynn and Wolferton in 1898.

 The Royal Family spent a lot of time at Sandringham.
 Royal trains reversed at King's Lynn where operation by local engines and crews took over.
 In London they ran to St Pancras station over the Tottenham and Hampstead Junction Railway line.
 Liverpool Street station was not used because royalty entering the City of London required ceremonial procedures, which were not always expedient.
 Between 1884 and 1911, 645 royal trains used Wolferton station.
 Ordinary express passenger trains ran to St Pancras, or conveyed coaches for St Pancras that were slipped at Tottenham Hale or detached there.
 In the 1930s, Sunday excursions, particularly Sunday schools, and long distance holiday trains became dominant.

 West Norfolk trains terminated at Heacham, not usually running through to Hunstanton.
 There was no runround facility at Wells and after disembarking the passengers, the engine propelled the coaches back up the gradient, and after shunting the engine, the coaches were run down to the station by gravity.

 Pullman cars were run on some trains from 1921, but were not popular.
 From 1929, a day excursion train from London, the Eastern Belle, ran to different seaside destinations from day to day, and typically visited Hunstanton every two weeks on a Tuesday.
 In 1937 Hunstanton station was enlarged.
 Its four platforms were lengthened, and accommodation for passenger stock and locomotives was extended.
 After World War II there was heavy holiday traffic on the line, especially on Sundays, when a one way system was operated: nearly all incoming trains ran in the morning and all outgoing trains in the afternoon and evening.
 From 1949 a named train, The Fenman ran from Liverpool Street to Hunstanton.
 Heacham also began to develop as a holiday destination.